 Where to get Smartshare’s iShare funds

-InvestNow is a platform which gives you access to a range of different funds from New Zealand and international fund managers and Banks Term deposits.
+InvestNow is a platform that gives you access to different funds from New Zealand and international fund managers and Banks Term deposits.
 They have no platform fees and make theirs by charging the fund managers a fee for being available on their platform.
 You won’t pay anything extra by going through InvestNow compared to going to the fund manager directly.

 Investnow offers the entire range of iShare fund from Smartshares, with no markup in fee for the SmartShare fund.
 The fees on the iShare funds range from 0.34% to 0.75%